sohayelmahmud/Mikasa/README.md

 * Look for the `Window Settings` section.
 * Adjust the horizontal position using `gap_x` (negative values move it left, positive move it right).
 * Adjust the vertical position using `gap_y` (negative values move it up, positive move it down).
+* Open the main file, I commented for everything so you can find the relevant sections easily.
+If you want to change colors, fonts, sizes, or any other settings, feel free to modify the relevant sections.
+Like if you don't want to see HD & RAM usage, just comment that part out.

 ---